 There’s no need for bulky radiators taking up valuable wall and floor space – you can have design freedom and keep your toes toasty by enjoying the affordable luxury of electric underfloor heating.

-Follow our guide to cut the labor costs and give the installation a go yourself.
+Follow our guide to cut the labour costs and give the installation a go yourself.

 Take note of what impact the heating system will have on the room – for example, will the system raise the floors to an acceptable level?
 Some types of flooring must adhere to heat tolerances, so, bear in mind the thickness of your underlay.